SteeltoeOSS/steeltoe-ci/README.md

 ## Complete Steeltoe Releases - Publish to myget/staging then to nuget.org

 When its time for a full release of Steeltoe, the [Steeltoe Universe PowerShell script](/scripts/steeltoe_universe.ps1) will be run on AppVeyor.
-The script will clone all repositories from GitHub into a temporary local workspace, update all Steeltoe versions in .props files to the version passed in as a parameter, build packages, (optionally) run unit tests, and publish to the [Steeltoe Staging feed](https://www.myget.org/F/steeltoestaging/api/v3/index.json).
+The package version is derived from the AppVeyor build configuration.
+The script will clone all repositories from GitHub into a temporary local workspace, update all Steeltoe versions in .props files to the version that passed in as a parameter, build packages, (optionally) run unit tests, and publish to the [Steeltoe Staging feed](https://www.myget.org/F/steeltoestaging/api/v3/index.json).
 Once the team is confident in the release, AppVeyor is used to push all packages to nuget.org via Environment deployments (click Deploy from the AppVeyor build)

 Universe Script Options: